Jensvanderweide/DutchCrowS/README.md

-#  DutchCrows: evaluating LLMs on Dutch stereotypes
+#  CrowS-Pairs-NL: evaluating LLMs on Dutch stereotypes

 This project evaluates Dutch stereotypes in language models using two evaluation strategies:
 - **Likelihood-based evaluation**